Uncertainty-aware Panoptic Segmentation: Technical Approach

 The instance head is a modified version of Mask RCNN \cite{he2017mask} similar to the EfficientPS architecture.
 The head consists of a Region Proposal Network (RPN) to generate proposals and objectness scores.
 The ROI align extracts the features bounded within the generated proposals from the RPN.
 These features are fed to the separate bounding box regression, classification, and mask generation heads.
 We focus on providing the uncertainty-aware mask segmentation and object classification.

 The mask head creates a $K \times W \times H$ output for each bounding box, where $K$ is the number of thing classes and $W = H = 28$.
-We replace the softmax with softplus and utilize the same loss function as for the semantic head (\eqref{eq:log_loss_sem}) to calculate $\mathcal{L}_\text{log}^\text{mask}$.
+We replace the sigmoid in the original implementation with softplus and utilize the same loss function as for the semantic head (\eqref{eq:log_loss_sem}) to calculate $\mathcal{L}_\text{log}^\text{mask}$.
 Together with the KL regularization for false evidence, the mask loss is

 For the classification we directly use the loss together with the KL term provided by \cite{sensoy2018evidential}:

 The classification and mask prediction probabilities and uncertainty are obtained using \eqref{prob_equation} and \eqref{unc_equation}, respectively.
 The losses for bounding box regression (bbox), the RPN objectness score (os) and object proposal (op) are similar to EfficientPS.
 This yields an overall training loss for the instance segmentation of